 In this episode we dive into what David describes as an important strategic tool that provides an experiential, human based, intelligence-driven activity that involves behaviored model role playing.

 Basically, it’s role playing for business.
 War gaming helps you better understand competitors’ mindsets, so you can pressure test your own strategies and create new ones.
 It helps you anticipate moves and develop countermoves.
 War game workshops create a framework where you assess the beliefs and assumptions of an overall business environment.
 This can include government regulation, supplier issues, customer profiles, industry trends and other influencing factors.
 War gaming helps identify blind spots in your organization, and generates ideas on how to outmaneuver your competition.

 War games can be called scrimmages when they’re on a smaller scale, take less than a full day, or focus on a single competitor or issue.

 Scenario planning is another name used, though there are some differences in approach between the two methods.

 WHAT ISN’T WAR GAMING?

-EXAMPLES OF BUSINESS APPLICATIONS FROM A WAR GAME
+BUSINESS APPLICATIONS OF A WAR GAME

-WHY ENGAGE IN A WAR GAME?
+WHY ENGAGE IN A WAR GAME

 WHAT TO DO WHEN PEOPLE AREN’T SOLD ON WAR GAMING.